scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 * Having a CORE ASes is undesirable for many non-backbone ISDs because they are not interested in transit traffic and need ways to avoid it.

+However, it seems like that many entities that are interested in setting up an ISD are only interested in the features (3.) and (4.).

 This proposal introduces Anonymous ISDs (or Private ISDs, TBD).
-The provide the first feature (independent TRC and routing) without requiring an ISD number or as CORE AS.
+Anonymous ISDs (A-ISDs) provide the feature 3. and 4. (independent TRC and routing) without requiring an ISD number or a CORE AS.

 Background
 ==========